aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/loading-and-saving-documents/_index.md

 title: Loading and Saving Documents – Aspose.Words for .NET
 articleTitle: Loading and Saving Documents
 linktitle: Loading and Saving Documents
-description: "Loading and saving documents using Aspose.Words for .NET in PHP projects using C#."
+description: "Loading and saving documents using Aspose.Words for .NET in PHP projects in C#."
 type: docs
 weight: 10
 url: /net/loading-and-saving-documents/